cludwell/spokeswheel/DEVLOG.md

 ✅ Copy and paste Next/Auth functionality
 ✅Tested and working

+✅ Registration Form (Form only, not connected to state) ✅ Login Form (Form only, not connected to state)
+✅ Signup Form (Form only, not connected to state)

 🔲 Create context to hold relevant data, user and user's bookings

 🔲 Deploy Zustand and have it accessible in context